khiner/flowgrid/README.md

 * Keeping rebuild times low after edits of commonly imported headers
 * Spend more time upfront trying to get simple and flexible foundations right
 * Always Be Improving the experience of creating the application
-* Have fun building this - that will make me actually build it
+* Have fun building the app.
+This will help me actually build it.
-* Let myself prematurely optimize.
+* Let myself optimize.
 More Fast <=> More Fun.
-In the computers, fast things are good and always more fun than slow things.
+In computers, fast things are good and always more fun than slow things.

 So far, I'm basically trying to mash together some great libraries (see [**Stack**](#stack)):